cam-leo/index.html/README.md

 # Projects Portfolio

 Welcome to my projects portfolio!
 This repository contains various projects I have completed as part of my journey in mathematics, statistics and data analysis.
 The two main projects showcased here are focused on life insurance computations using R and powerlifting data analysis using SQL and Python.
-Additionally, I have included some minor projects, including an analysis of an Exam PA dataset.
+Additionally, I have included some minor projects, including an analysis of an Exam PA dataset and another R project of a Time Series data analysis.

 ## Projects